go-rillas/subprocess/README.md

 $ go test -v -cover ./...
 ```

-Go must be installed on your system in order to execute this command.
+Go must be installed on your system to execute this command.

-The subprocess package is tested with [Semaphore CI](https://semaphoreci.com/pygz/subprocess) (Linux) and [Appveyor CI](https://ci.appveyor.com/project/chrissimpkins/subprocess) (Windows).
+We test the subprocess package with [Semaphore CI](https://semaphoreci.com/pygz/subprocess) (Linux) and [Appveyor CI](https://ci.appveyor.com/project/chrissimpkins/subprocess) (Windows).
 You may view the test results following the most recent commit (including commits proposed through a pull request) using those links.

 ### Acknowledgments